juanmf/StepperMotors/README.md

 a versatile tool for managing a set of stepper motors (through their drivers) in several ways that might fit specific scenarios.

-A few distinct concepts have been implemented; see [doc/collab.png](./doc/collab.png):
+A few distinct concepts have been implemented:
 * Driver (or Controller, used interchangeably), each instantiated driver will behave as a dedicated single thread worker (see `BlockingQueueWorker`) which receives steps jobs through a shared queue, in an attempt decouple steps timing from the rest of the system, (here the GIL imposes some challenged in theory).